River Manifold: Mining in the Manifold valley

 The Manifold valley was famous for the mining of copper and lead, and the mines at Ecton were some of the richest in the country.
 The discovery of Stone Age implements in some of the caves imply that minerals were mined around the Manifold valley thousands of years ago.
-Nowadays there is little trace of the industry that made many people (mainly the Duke of Devonshire who at one time owned the Ecton mines) very rich.
+Nowadays there is little trace of the industry that made many people (mainly the Duke of Devonshire who at one time owned the Ecton Mines) very rich.
 The main areas of interest are around Ecton where the old spoil banks and the old engine house still remain.

 Ecology

+The Environment Agency measure the water quality of the river systems in England.
+Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
+There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
+Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

+The water quality of the River Manifold system was as follows in 2019.